jackma2003/Emotional-Vent-Space/README.md

 ✅ **Anonymous Sharing** - No login required, completely anonymous
 ✅ **Persistent Storage** - Messages saved in MongoDB database
 ✅ **Update & Delete** - Edit or remove your vents anytime
+✅ **Content Moderation** - Automatic detection and blocking of harmful content
 ✅ **Real-time Feed** - See your message appear instantly in the community feed
 ✅ **Calming Design** - Beautiful, soothing UI with gradient backgrounds
 ✅ **Responsive** - Works perfectly on desktop, tablet, and mobile devices